datopian/playbook/running-the-org/README.md

 ### Timezone

-The usual timezone we use in Datopian Chats is GMT + 1 (UK time) (unless otherwise agreed within your team).
+The usual timezone we use in Datopian is aligned with the [current standard timezone in UK](https://www.timeanddate.com/time/zone/uk) (unless otherwise agreed within your team).

 ### Core Hours